 What about the Bose Noise canceling Headphones 700?

 Bose has long been the foil to Sony in the noise canceling headphones department, but Bose’s latest release is a bit of a departure from the norm.
 Boasting an enhanced microphone array and a higher price tag, the 700 series headphones from Bose are very compelling.
-However, the differences in performance and Bluetooth codec availability is a bit of a letdown in comparison to the Sony WH-1000XM3.
-That’s not to say that the issue is as clear-cut as that, but you may want to do a bit more research if you’re having trouble deciding between the two headphones.
+However, the differences in performance and Bluetooth codec availability are a bit of a letdown compared to the Sony WH-1000XM3.
+That’s not to say that the issue is as clear-cut as that, but you may want to do more research if you need help deciding between the two headphones.

 https://www.soundguys.com/bose-noise-cancelling-headphones-700-vs-sony-wh-1000xm3-33100/

-Alternatively, you may want to slip into something a bit more comfortable like the Bose QuietComfort 45.
+Alternatively, you may want to slip into something a bit more comfortable, like the Bose QuietComfort 45.
 This headset has grade-A active noise canceling that is hard to beat.
 It looks just like the QC 35 II but that’s fine because it’s about as comfortable as its predecessor too.
-We really like that you can make custom adjustments to the QC 45 frequency response from the Bose Music app (iOS/Android), but there is one drawback: you can’t fully disable ANC without automatically enabling transparency mode.
+We really like that you can make custom adjustments to the QC 45 frequency response from the Bose Music app (iOS/Android).
+Still, there is one drawback: you can’t fully disable ANC without automatically enabling transparency mode.

 What about the Apple AirPods Max?

-The AirPods Max offers virtually the same features found on the Apple AirPods Pro, including active noise cancellation, Transparency Mode, Adaptive EQ, and Spatial Audio.
+The AirPods Max offers virtually the same features found on the Apple AirPods Pro, including active noise cancelation, Transparency Mode, Adaptive EQ, and Spatial Audio.
 As with all of Apple’s audio products, the AirPods Max comes with the company’s proprietary H1 chip for seamless pairing and reliable connectivity.
-These headphones also boast a 20-hour battery life, in addition to fast charging, providing you with 90 minutes of listening after a five-minute charge.
+These headphones also boast a 20-hour battery life and fast charging, providing 90 minutes of listening after a five-minute charge.

 What should you get instead of the Sony WH-1000XM3?

-Newer headphones offer some interesting ANC features like the Jabra Elite 85h, but only the Shure AONIC 50 goes toe-to-toe with the raw ANC power of the WH-1000XM3.
-Even if it’s not technically very different than its predecessor, that’s okay: all the WH-1000XM2 needed to be truly great headphones were a USB-C charging port, and deeper ear pads… which the WH-1000XM3 provide.
+Newer headphones offer some interesting ANC features, like the Jabra Elite 85h, but only the Shure AONIC 50 goes toe-to-toe with the raw ANC power of the WH-1000XM3.
+Even if it’s not technically very different than its predecessor, that’s okay: all the WH-1000XM2 needed to be truly great headphones were a USB-C charging port and deeper ear pads… which the WH-1000XM3 provides.

-While the Sony WH-1000XM3 is easily one of the best headsets out there, its little brother the Sony WH-XB900N is a credible budget pick, and gets you about 70% of the performance of these headphones for quite a bit less.
-That’s not a bad trade at all.
+While the Sony WH-1000XM3 is easily one of the best headsets out there, its little brother, the Sony WH-XB900N, is a credible budget pick .
+It offers about 70% of the performance of these headphones for quite a bit less, which is not a bad trade at all.
 If you’re on a budget, get the WH-XB900N and don’t look back.

 Frequently asked questions about the Sony WH-1000XM3